daliusd/python-tutorial-lt/glossary.rst

       advanced mathematical feature.
 If you're not aware of a need for them, it's almost certain you can safely ignore them.

-   konteksto menedžeris / context manager
+   konteksto valdiklis / context manager
       An object which controls the environment seen in a :keyword:`with` statement by defining :meth:`__enter__` and :meth:`__exit__` methods.
       See :pep:`343`.